-As is the case with certain items of clothing such as the classic sweatshirt and trusty denim jeans, the men's worker jacket’s roots lie firmly in the functional.
-Originally created for those with manual jobs the likes of labourers, factory workers and farmers, worker jackets (also known as chore coats or utility jackets) took years of roughing up before they became a menswear staple.
+As is the case with certain items of clothing such as the classic sweatshirt and trusty denim jeans, the work jacket's roots lie firmly in the functional.
+Originally created for those with manual jobs – the likes of labourers, factory workers and farmers – worker jackets (also known as chore coats or utility jackets) took years of roughing up before they became a menswear staple.

 Designed with a multitude of pockets and usually made out of durable fabrics like cotton drill or moleskin, the chore coat is an ideal layering piece and a staple in any transitional wardrobe.
 It works just as well on its own as it does worn under a heavier piece of outerwear.
 In warmer months, wear it over a T-shirt as a summer jacket.